hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 * `name` - (Required) The name of the Ms SQL Database.
 Changing this forces a new resource to be created.

-* `sql_server_id` - (Required) The id of the Ms SQL Server on which to create the database.
+* `server_id` - (Required) The id of the Ms SQL Server on which to create the database.
 Changing this forces a new resource to be created.
+~> **NOTE:** This setting is still required for "Serverless" SKU's

 * `auto_pause_delay_in_minutes` - (Optional) Time in minutes after which database is automatically paused.
 A value of -1 means that automatic pause is disabled.
 This property is only settable for General Purpose Serverless databases.